stevencombs/retrocombs.github.io/_posts/2021/2021-02-06-thevic20-firmware-update.md

 3. I could not figure out how joystick port swapping works.
 Drop a comment if you know how to use this feature.
 4. REUs!
 Can you say GEOS?
 I'd love to see if I can get this working since REU and multi-disk software now works.
 5. Thank you Retro Games for continuing to add features to these devices.
 This will add longevity to our devices.
 I can't wait to see what you have in store for us in the next update.

+## Join the Fun

+You won't want to miss that fun, so make sure you <font color="red">SUBSCRIBE</font> to my [YouTube channel](https://www.youtube.com/stevencombs).

+Help make this content better!
+Leave your comments and thoughts below or in the comments [under the YouTube video](https://youtu.be/tmS0Lidko-U).

+Thanks for reading and watching and if you are so inclined, please let others know about the blog using the hashtag #retroCombs.

 🕹️ retroCombs, OUT!